 Observations show general decline in low-elevation snow cover (high confidence1), glaciers (very high confidence) and permafrost (high confidence) due to climate change in recent decades.
 Snow cover duration has declined in nearly all regions, especially at lower elevations, on average by 5 days per decade, with a likely2 range from 0-10 days per decade.
 Low elevation snow depth and extent have declined, although year-to-year variation is high.
 Mass change of glaciers in all mountain regions (excluding the Canadian and Russian Arctic, Svalbard, Greenland and Antarctica) was very likely -490 \pm 100 kg m-2 yr-1 (-123 \pm 24 Gt yr-1) in 2006- 2015.
 Regionally averaged mass budgets were likely most negative (less than -850 kg m-2 yr-1) in the southern Andes, Caucasus and the European Alps/Pyrenees, and least negative in High Mountain Asia $(-150 \pm 110 \text{ kg m}^{-2} \text{ yr}^{-1})$ but variations within regions are strong.
 Between 3.6-5.2 million km2 are underlain by permafrost in the eleven high mountain regions covered in this chapter corresponding to 27-29% of the global permafrost area (medium confidence).
-Sparse and unevenly distributed measurements show an increase in permafrost temperature (high confidence), for example, by $0.19^{\circ}C \pm 0.05^{\circ}C$ on average for about 28 locations in the European Alps, Scandinavia, Canada and Asia during the past decade.
-Other observations reveal decreasing permafrost thickness and loss of ice in the ground. {2.2.2, 2.2.3, 2.2.4}
+Sparse and unevenly distributed measurements show an increase in permafrost temperature (high confidence), for example, by $0.19^{\circ}\text{C} \pm 0.05^{\circ}\text{C}$ on average for about 28 locations in the European Alps, Scandinavia, Canada and Asia during the past decade.
+Other observations reveal decreasing permafrost thickness and loss of ice in the ground. {2.2.2, 2.2.3, 2.2.4} socioeconomic development (high confidence).

-Glacier, snow and permafrost decline has altered the frequency, magnitude and location of most related natural hazards (high confidence).
-Exposure of people and infrastructure to natural hazards has increased due to growing population, tourism and socioeconomic development (high confidence).
 Glacier retreat and permafrost thaw have decreased the stability of mountain slopes and the integrity of infrastructure (high confidence).
 The number and area of glacier lakes has increased in most regions in recent decades (high confidence), but there is only limited evidence that the frequency of glacier lake outburst floods (GLOF) has changed.
 In some regions, snow avalanches involving wet snow have increased (medium confidence), and rain-on-snow floods have decreased at low elevations in spring and increased at high elevations in winter (medium confidence).
 The number and extent of wildfires have increased in the Western USA partly due to early snowmelt (medium confidence). {2.3.2, 2.3.3}